 Configuring Oh My Posh

-Oh My Posh is a free Powershell plug-in that will allow you to skin and theme your Powershell shell.
-Oh My Posh will make your shell look cool.
-Installing Oh My Posh is easy, run this command within an elevated Powershell prompt (e.g. opened in Admin mode):
+Oh-My-Posh is a free Powershell plug-in that will allow you to skin and theme the Powershell prompt.
+Oh-My-Posh will make your prompt more useful like adding Git information to the prompt.
+Installing Oh-My-Posh is pretty easy, run the below command within an elevated Powershell terminal:

 To get the most out of Oh My Posh, you will need to configure it to work with your Powershell terminal.
 This is done in two phases.
 First, you need to register Oh My Posh to load whenever you open a new Powershell shell.
 To do that, within your PowerShell profile.
 You can edit the profile using this command: